 Process The Dip: Remove everything from the oven and set aside to cool slightly, about 5 minutes.
 When cool enough to handle, scoop the squash out of the skin and place in a food processor fitted with a metal S-shaped blade.

-Squeeze the garlic cloves out into the food processor and add the garlic infused oil, the pepitas, crisp sage, parsley, salt, and lemon juice and process until everything is broken down, about 1 minute.
+Squeeze the garlic cloves out into the food processor and add the garlic infused oil, the pepitas, crisp sage, parsley, salt, half of the broth, and lemon juice and process until everything is broken down, about 1 minute.
 Stop to scrape down the insides of the food processor and look at the texture.
 You want the final dip to have the consistency of mashed potatoes.
-If i t is dry, add the remaining broth.
+If it is dry, add the remaining broth.

 Let the food processor run again until the mixture is smooth, about 2 minutes more.
 Taste and add more salt or pepper, as desired.